-When a security or money market instrument embeds a derivative, the latter must be taken into consideration when complying with the requirements of the investment limits
+When a security or money market instrument embeds a derivative, the latter must be taken into consideration when complying with the requirements of the investment limits.

-- o) In addition, the fund may hold up to 20% of its net assets in ancillary liquid assets.
-These ancillary liquid assets are limited to demand deposits for covering current or extraordinary payments or for the period required for reinvestment in eligible assets, or for an essential period in the event of unfavorable market conditions.
-In the case of exceptionally unfavorable market conditions, more than 20% may be held temporarily in ancillary liquid assets if circumstances so require and where this appears justified with regard to the interests of the investors. - p) Up to 10% of the fund's net assets may be invested in special purpose acquisition companies (SPACs) that qualify as eligible investments as defined by article 1 (34) and article 41 of the Law of 2010, article 2 of the Grand-Ducal Regulation of February 8, 2008, and the CESR guidelines.
-SPACs are companies that procure capital by means of an IPO and are established for the sole purpose of acquiring an existing company and merging with this. - C. Exceptions to investment limits - a) The fund need not comply with the investment limits when exercising subscription rights attaching to securities or money market instruments that form part of its assets. - b) While ensuring compliance with the principle of risk spreading, the fund can depart from the specified investment limits for a period of six months following the date of its authorization.
+- p) Up to 10% of the Fund's net assets may be invested in special purpose acquisition companies ("SPACs") that qualify as eligible investments as defined by article 1 (34) and article 41 of the Law of 2010, article 2 of the Grand-Ducal Regulation of February 8, 2008, and the CESR guidelines.
+SPACs are companies that procure capital by means of an IPO and are established for the sole purpose of acquiring or merging with an existing company. - C. Exceptions to investment limits - a) The Fund need not comply with the investment limits when exercising subscription rights attaching to securities or money market instruments that form part of its assets. - b) While ensuring compliance with the principle of risk spreading, a newly authorized fund may derogate from the specified investment limits for a period of six months provided that such deviation is in compliance with applicable regulations and/or regulatory practice.